zeinaabouelmagdd/traffic-volume-forecasting-project/README.md

 ## 📌 Overview

-This project aims to predict traffic volume using machine learning techniques based on historical traffic and weather data.
+This project predicts traffic volume using machine learning models based on historical traffic and weather data.

-The project follows the **CRISP-DM methodology**, covering all stages from business understanding to deployment.
+The project follows the **CRISP-DM methodology**:

-Final outcome:
-A **Tuned Random Forest Regressor** model capable of accurately predicting traffic volume.
+* Business Understanding
+* Data Understanding
+* Data Preparation
+* Modeling
+* Evaluation
+* Deployment

+The final model is a **Tuned Random Forest Regressor**, achieving strong predictive performance.

 ---

 ## 📊 Dataset

-The dataset includes traffic and environmental features such as:
+The dataset includes:

 * Date and time
 * Weather conditions